Multifaith Living Community

 Each resident is responsible for his/her own self-care, which is defined as appropriate personal hygiene and management of medical illnesses and disability-related personal needs.
 In some extreme cases, residents may be asked to sign a “Holistic Health Covenant” as a condition of their lease.
 Residents are encouraged to report any life-threatening concerns about the mental or physical health of fellow community members to the Campus Minister or Community Coordinator.

 Harassment or abuse, physical or verbal, of any person will not be tolerated.
 This includes threats, physical fighting, domestic violence, sexual abuse, racist/ethnic/sexist/homophobic harassment, malicious pranks, and abusive name-calling.
 This also includes abuse/harassment that is communicated through e-mail, social media, regular mail, telephone, etc. Residents are encouraged to report hate and/or harassment to CA House through the confidential reporting system at www.cahouse.org/report or report it to a staff member directly.
+Filing a report will initiate an investigative process led by the Campus Minister or a member of the Board of Directors.
 If it is appropriate, staff can provide conflict mediation at your request.
 Please reach out to the Campus Minister or Community Coordinator.
 Residents and their guests are expected to resolve all conflicts in a responsible, constructive manner.
 If at any point you feel that you are endangered, please contact 911 immediately and notify a CA House staff member.

 CA House seeks to live in harmony with neighbors on all sides of our property, keeping noise at a minimum overnight.
 Please also be aware that people live in the Main House, and as such noise should be controlled while using community space.
 These same guidelines apply to those looking to study in the Main House living room area.